 As a bonus, a Northwestern University study found that conscious deep breathing can positively affect the parts of your brain responsible for fear and memory.
 Awesome!

-Wrap up your post-run yoga routine by laying in the “savasana” or relaxation pose.
+Wrap up your yoga practice by laying in the “savasana” or relaxation pose.
 Inhale for six seconds and exhale for six seconds.
 If six seconds feels too cumbersome, start with three or four and build your way up.
 Keep breathing like this for at least three minutes–more if you have time!

 Tip: If you have trouble falling asleep at night, this is also a great way to calm your mind and promote a restful night of sleep.
+Namaste!

 Ready to prevent injuries, get faster, and reach your running goals?
 Join The Run Experience training club today for immediate access to individual training plans, our complete injury prevention guide, coaching support, and more!